bluescarni/mppp/doc/real.rst

    Binary arctangent-2.

    This function will compute and return the arctangent-2 of *y* and *x*.

-   Non-:cpp:class:`~mppp::real` operands will be converted to :cpp:class:`~mppp::real` before performing the operation.
-The conversion of non-:cpp:class:`~mppp::real` operands to :cpp:class:`~mppp::real` follows the same heuristics described in the generic assignment operator of :cpp:class:`~mppp::real`.
+   The precision of the result will be set to the largest precision among the operands.

    :param y: the sine argument.
    :param x: the cosine argument.